Hurricane David: Dominica

 Immediately after the storm, lack of power prevented communications and the outside world had little knowledge of the extent of the damage in Dominica.
 A citizen named Fred White ended that by using a battery-operated ham radio to contact the world.

 In response to the severe agricultural damage, the government initiated a food ration.
 By two months after the storm, assistance pledges amounted to over $37 million from various groups around the world.
 Similar to the aftermath of other natural disasters, the distribution of the aid raised concerns and accusations over the amount of food and material, or lack thereof, for the affected citizens.
 The Hurricane destroyed some important landmarks, including a significant part of the ruins of the Fort Young which had stood since the 1770s.

-Another occurrence less typical of the aftermath of other natural disasters was the looting.
-In supermarkets, seaports, and homes, what was not destroyed by the hurricanes was stolen in the weeks after the storm.
+Looting was practiced in supermarkets, seaports, and homes; what was not destroyed by the hurricanes was stolen in the weeks after the storm.

 The destroyer HMS Fife (D20) was on its way back to the United Kingdom when the hurricane struck, and was turned back to provide emergency aid to the island.
 Sailing through mountainous seas, Fife docked in the main harbor at Roseau without assistance, and was the only outside help for several days.
 The crew provided work details and medical parties to offer assistance to the island and concentrated on the hospital buildings, the airstrip, and restoring power and water.
 The ship's helicopter (called Humphrey) took medical aid into the hills to assist people who were cut off from getting to other help by fallen trees.
 The ship also used its radio systems to broadcast news and music to the island to inform the population of what was being done and how to get assistance.
 This was the first time a Royal Navy ship had provided a public broadcast news service.